kelvgooding/8ball-leaderboard/README.md

 **Release Notes:**

 06/02/2023	- Updated the footer to include website icon and url link.
 This now includes a footer background colour.<br/>
-06/02/2023	- Included new class to update the footer icons.
+06/02/2023	- Included new class to update the footer icons.<br/>
 12/02/2023	- Remove all matches played in 2022.
-This is now a clean record from 2023 onwards.
+This is now a clean record from 2023 onwards.<br/>

 ![Screenshot 2023-02-13 at 17-47-38 8-Ball Leaderboard](https://user-images.githubusercontent.com/82043281/218533688-f93ab2f1-41b5-4d58-a815-518f718932d7.png)